 - Psychological Projection: He equates the relationship between the New Gods and the Bugs with the one among the different races of Martian; in Ma'alefa'ak's mind, the New Gods oppress the bugs by placing themselves above them.
 In reality, what little we see suggests that the two races got along fine before Ma'alefa'ak deliberately started pitting the Bugs against the New Gods, and his own issues are coloring how he sees the situation.

 - Redemption Rejection: When M'gann offers him the chance to be a better person, he pretends to go along with it only so he can attack her when her guard is down.

-- Related in the Adaptation: In the source material, he's J'onn's brother.
-Here, he is J'onn's nephew (through J'onn's sister) and M'gann's brother.
+- Related Differently in the Adaptation: In the source material, he's J'onn's brother.
+Here, he is J'onn's nephew (through J'onn's sister).

 - Shadow Archetype: He shares a lot of M'gann's insecurities about being racially discriminated and abuses his powers the way she did.
 Unlike M'gann however, he lets these insecurities consume him and he continues to abuse his powers.

 - Ungrateful Bastard: As soon as M'gann rejects his offer to join Ma'alefa'ak's revolution, he disregards her kindness and mercy in favor of attacking her and going out of his way to spite her for trying to stop him.